-- Application Opens December 15
+- Application Opens January 5

-- Application Closes March 16
+- Application Closes March 30 / July 5

 - Interviews April May

 - Notifications of Acceptance May 1 May 31

 - Program Start August

-- Program End July of following year
+- Program End August of following year

-Eligibility Requirements:

-- 1. Applicants who have not previously applied to medical school - 2.
-Maximum of one (1) previously unsuccessful medical school entry attempt

-All application materials must be received through PostBacCAS by 11:59 PST on or before the application deadline:

-- A Bachelor degree from a regionally accredited college/Official transcripts from all regionally accredited post-secondary schools attended

-- High School transcripts/GED Test Scores

-- SAT/ACT transcripts

-- MCAT transcripts

-- AMCAS application (if previously applied to medical school)

-- Demonstrated interest in community service, particularly with regards to underserved communities - Minimum cumulative GPA of a 3.2 or higher - Minimum science GPA of a 2.8 or higher - Complete all prerequisite courses: - One (1) year of college level English, Literature, or Writing courses (2 semesters or 3 quarters) - One (1) year of calculus or calculus + statistics (2 semesters or 3 quarters) - Three (3) Confidential Letters of Recommendation - o (2) Letters of recommendation from academic instructors - (1) Letter of recommendation form an individual who has worked with you in a clinical or community service capacity - Professional 2"x2" photo - Curriculum Vitae □ Mini Essay Questions □ Personal Goal Statement: - Interview: - Selected applicants will be invited to continue the application process by participating in an in-person or virtual interview (selected applicants will be contacted by phone or email).
+- All application materials must be received through California Postbaccalaureate Consortium by 11:59 PST on or before the application deadline - A Bachelor degree from a regionally accredited college/Official transcripts from all regionally accredited post-secondary schools attended - AMCAS application (if previously applied to medical school) - Demonstrated interest in community service, particularly with regards to underserved communities - Minimum cumulative GPA of a 2.94 or higher - Minimum science GPA of a 2.8 or higher - Complete all prerequisite courses: - One (1) year of Biology with lab (2 semesters or 3 quarters) - One (1) year of Chemistry with lab (2 semesters or three 3 quarters) - One (1) year of Organic Chemistry with lab (2 semesters or 3 quarters)

+- One (1) year of Physics with lab (2 semesters or 3 quarters) - Biochemistry (encouraged, but not required) - Three (3) Confidential Letters of Recommendation - One (1) from a science faculty member - One (1) from a community service experience - One (1) from a faculty member, medical/research pathway program director, research director - Supplemental Application Interview - Selected applicants will be invited to continue the application process by participating in a virtual interview (selected applicants will be contacted by email)

-All application materials must be received through PostBacCAS by 11:59PM (PST) on application deadline.
+All application materials must be received through the California Postbaccalaureate Consortium by 11:59PM (PST) on application deadline.

+Interview

-Interview: Select applicants will be invited to continue the application process by participating in an in-person or virtual interview
+Select applicants will be invited to continue the application process by participating in a virtual interview.

+Acceptance

-Acceptance: Applicants accepted into the program will be notified by email.
-Tuition deposits will be due 2 weeks after notification to confirm enrollment.
+Applicants accepted into the program will be notified by email and phone.
+A \$50 tuition deposit will be due 2 weeks after notification to confirm enrollment.

-For International Students

-Undergraduate Applicants
+International Students Undergraduate Applicants

-We do not require a separate application or additional fee, and you should be prepared to meet all of the admissions requirements as outlined above.
+We do not require a separate application or additional fee, and you should be prepared to meet all the admissions requirements as outlined above.